ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

 Now, before we run it again, we'll modify HAProxy's configuration and set `fullconn` to `1`.
-We do this using sed and then reload HAProxy:
+We do this task using `sed` and then reload HAProxy:

 ```
 sed -i -- 's/fullconn 20/fullconn 1/g' /etc/haproxy/haproxy.cfg